thariqwarsa/salesdata/README.md

 ### `MultipleLineChart.js`

-receive (startDate and endDate) from `App.js`, use them to parse data from `year-end.json`, and visualized it as multiple linechart
+receive date range (startDate and endDate) from `App.js`, use them to parse data from `year-end.json`, and visualized it as multiple linechart

 ### `SingleBarChart.js`

-receive (startDate and endDate) from `App.js`, use them to parse data from `year-end(single-client).json`,and visualized it as single barchart
+receive date range (startDate and endDate) from `App.js`, use them to parse data from `year-end(single-client).json`,and visualized it as single barchart

 ### `RightPanel.js`

-receive (startDate and endDate) from `App.js`, use them to parse data from `year-end(single-client).json`,and visualized it as piechart and simple plain text
+receive date range (startDate and endDate) from `App.js`, use them to parse data from `year-end(single-client).json`,and visualized it as piechart and simple plain text

 ### `SalesOverview.js`